vivianzhao919/Sherlock-Lung/Sherlock-Lung RNA-seq pipeline/README.md

 # RNA-seq data preprocess and quantification pipeline

 ## Overview
-This repository provides scripts for alignment and quantification of RNA--seq data for the Sherlock-Lung study (Genome Build: GRCh38).
+This repository provides scripts for alignment and quantification of RNA-seq data for the Sherlock-Lung study (Genome Build: GRCh38).

 ## Requirements
 - Sentieon software (license required)